-4.2.5 Board evaluation
+4.3.4 Board evaluation

-An independent evaluation of the performance of the Board, its Committees, individual Directors and its policies and procedures was carried out by Anex Management Services Limited during the financial year ended 31 December 2018.
+An independent evaluation of the performance of the Board, its Committees and individual Directors was carried out by Anex Management Services Limited during the financial year ended 31 December 2018.
 The evaluation exercise was led by the Chairman of the Board.